-Our ITS framework takes onboard the principles and helps to translate the vision and the goal into more practical directions for the development of priorities.
-Our framework is summarised below, with components relating to the implications for the ITS in terms of movement, place, safety and sustainability.

-Framework and alignment to strategy themes ity Framework component Aim Movement Place Safety Sustainability Express public transport routes To prioritise the movement of trams or buses.
-These modes are the most efficient at moving large amounts of people quickly within limited road space √ ✓ Efficient driving routes To ensure the movement of vehicle traffic is as efficient as possible ✓ ✓ Great walking and shopping streets To provide positive experiences for accessing centres and open spaces, especially for pedestrians ✓ ✓ ✓ Walkable activity centres To encourage residents and visitors to visit, shop and stay within our attractive and exciting destination precincts ✓ ✓ Child-friendly neighbourhoods To provide opportunities for diverse experiences and encourage people to spend time engaging in social and recreational activities ✓ ✓ Safe cycling Streets To enable cycling as a preferrable transport mode choice.
-These streets foster a safe environment for people of all abilities ✓ ✓ ✓ ✓ Safe school zones To provide a range of safe travel options whilst not impacting on the amenity of nearby residents ✓ ✓ Be safe and feel safe for all To improve safety outcomes for all, actual and perceived, based on a safe systems approach ✓ Street Design Guidelines To provide a single source of reference when developing our street network, and to be considerate of all users ✓ ✓ ✓ Embed climate change action To encourage the adoption of greener travel choices and reduce transport's adverse impact on the climate ✓
+Our ITS framework takes on board the principles and helps to translate the vision and the goal into more practical directions for the development of priorities.
+SUSTAINABILITY Our framework24 is summarised below, with components relating to the implications for the ITS in terms of MOVEMENT movement, place, safety and sustainability.
+FRAMEWORK AIM COMPONENT Express public To prioritise the movement of trams or buses.
+These transport routes modes are the most efficient at moving large amounts of people quickly within limited road space Efficient driving To ensure the movement of vehicle traffic is as efficient routes as possible Great walking and To provide positive experiences for accessing centres shopping streets and open spaces, especially for pedestrians Walkable To encourage residents and visitors to visit, shop and activity centres stay within our attractive and exciting destination precincts Child-friendly To provide opportunities for diverse experiences and neighbourhoods encourage people to spend time engaging in social and recreational activities Safe cycling streets To enable cycling as a preferable transport mode choice.
+These streets foster a safe environment for people of all abilities Safe school zones To provide a range of safe travel options while not impacting on the amenity of nearby residents Be safe and feel To improve safety outcomes for all, actual and safe for all perceived, based on a safe systems approach Street Design To provide a single source of reference when developing Guidelines our street network and to be considerate of all users Embed climate To encourage the adoption of greener travel choices and reduce change action transport's adverse impact on climate